 A clear refund policy also filters the doctor's incentive structure.
 When refunds are guaranteed, there's no financial pressure to approve borderline cases.
 That makes the clinical decision cleaner, and it protects patients from inappropriate approvals just as much as from inappropriate declines.

 24/7 availability isn't a marketing gimmick when the thing you need is a medical certificate for a shift that starts in four hours.
-Most Australians needing urgent certificates don't plan for it — they wake up unwell at 5am and need evidence of illness before 8am.
-A service that only operates during business hours can't help with that.
+Most Australians needing urgent certificates don't plan for it - they wake up unwell at 5am and need evidence of illness before 8am.
+A service that only operates during business hours may be unavailable for that situation.

 If you only ever need a certificate during business hours, the hours difference doesn't matter.
 If you regularly need one at odd times, it genuinely does.